One suite, not ten plugins

 Does it support Discord and Telegram?

 Yes.
-Both bridges are optional and support inbound and outbound messages when configured.
+Both bridges are optional and support inbound and outbound messages, per-channel format overrides, and explicit routing when configured.
 Telegram also supports forum topic routing through Bot API long polling.

 Are ChatItems supported across a network?